Astrydax/SWEotE-Discord-Dice-Roller/README.md

       prefix ^, prefix &
       NOTE: User needs to have a higher role than the bot.
       See more: https://support.discordapp.com/hc/en-us/articles/214836687-Role-Management-101

+-  !Invite  get an invite link for @D1-C3

 - ADMIN ONLY
   - !stats     Displays # of servers/users bot is currently has.